 For example: What is Frogging in Crochet?
 You might have heard the term “frogging” or “frog” before on a crochet page or forum.
 It has nothing to do with actual frogs, and actually means ripping out a crochet project with a mistake or there is a need to start over.
 It is called frogging because it reminds you of the sound a frog makes.
 Get it?
 Rip it?
 Ribbit?

 Just like crochet abbreviations, crochet slang is another crochet language that you will want to learn to fully understand patterns and what exactly crocheters mean.
 Read on down to find the full list of crochet slang terminology and meanings!

 Common Crochet Slang & Terms

-Below are common crochet abbreviations and slang you may see throughout the crochet community
+Below are common crochet slang and unofficial abbreviations you may see throughout the crochet community.

 Crochet Slang Abbreviations